Many teens get pimples. They usually don’t need a prescription.

 Just for Parents

-If acne affects your teen’s self-esteem, talk to her about it.
-She may need some basic information.
+If acne affects your teen’s self-esteem, talk to them about it.
+They may need some basic information.
 The acne myths that you heard in high school -- that it’s caused by chocolate, or bad hygiene, or masturbation -- aren't true.
 Reassure your teen that acne treatments really do help.

 Sometimes anxiety and depression go along with acne.
 Watch for signs such as not wanting to socialize, being moody or fatigued, or losing interest in favorite activities.
 If that happens, consider whether it would help them to talk with a doctor or therapist.